August 26 – September 1, 2018 – Space available

 - 6 nights lodging at Kilmurvey House B&B on Inismor with a delicious hearty breakfast included each morning.

-- A lovely three-course dinner each night provided by Treasa at Kilmurvey House.
+- A lovely two-course dinner each night provided by Treasa at Kilmurvey House.

 - Private van transport for our group from Galway City (Eyre Square) to and from the the ferry and on the island when needed.